dekuNukem/duckyPad/keymap_instructions.md

 ## Keymap Madness

-This creates an issue when it comes input automation on duckyPad.
+This creates an issue when it comes to input automation on duckyPad.
 Consider this command:

 `STRING fox`